teao11/School_District_Analysis/README.md

 As we see above, the overall district was not terribly affected by the data issue.
 This could be due to the fact that the Thomas High School 9th grade makes up a very small % of the overall district population, and that there were few outliers within the 9th grade population that would cause the average to be shifted.

-We do see the total students column reflect the fact that we have removed the 9th Grade class from Thomas High School.

 #### 2) How is the school summary affected

 Please see below for the school summary, **before** we addressed the issues with Thomas High School 9th Grade: